Bermudian English: Phonology

 The dialect's most evident characteristic is a variation in letter/sound assignment.
-The switching of /[v]/ and /[w]/, characteristic of many dialects in Southern England during the 18th and 19th centuries, and of /[d]/ and /[dʒ]/ (similarly to the dialects of English speakers of Gaelic heritage), when combined with a front vowel, can both be seen in the title of a humorous glossary, Bermewjan Vurds (Bermudian Words).
+The transposition of /[v]/ to /[w]/, characteristic of many dialects in Southern England during the 18th and 19th centuries, and of /[d]/ and /[dʒ]/ (similarly to the dialects of English speakers of Gaelic heritage), when combined with a front vowel, can both be seen in the title of a humorous glossary, Bermewjan Vurds (Bermudian Words).

 Bermuda was administratively part of continental British America until the 1783 independence of the colonies that became the United States of America, and thereafter was part of British North America, within which it was grouped with the Maritimes until 1867, at which point, as an Imperial fortress, it was left out of the formation of the Canadian dominion and remained under the administration of the British Government, which increasingly grouped Bermuda for convenience with the British West Indian colonies (usually termed the West Indies and Bermuda or the Caribbean and Bermuda).

 It is unclear whether any similarities between Bermudian English and Newfoundland English date from this period, or pre-date it.
 The use of /[æ]/ and /[ɛ]/ is interchangeable and vowels are often elongated. [θ] and [ð] turn into [f] and [v], respectively.
 Bermudian is also non-rhotic, like British English or the New York accent.
 There's a simplification of codas like 'best' and 'soft" become bes and sof.
 Coda [ɫ] is semivocalized to [w].

 Bermudian Creole

 Bermudian Creole is a creolized form of Bermudian English (similar and related to the English-based creoles: Caymanian English, Turks and Caicos Creole, and San Andrés–Providencia Creole).
-It is a dialect of Jamaican Patwah, which is also spoken in Bermuda, especially among Bermuda's younger generations.
+It is a dialect of Jamaican Patois, which is also spoken in Bermuda, especially among Bermuda's younger generations.

 Bermudian Creole is significantly influenced by Jamaican Patwah and shares many of the same words such as Bredren (Friend), Di (The), Gwine (Going), and Wahm (What's happening).
-Which is due to a shared heritage, and the close familial ties that many Bermudians have to Jamaica, such as Premier David Burt (politician), Wayne Caines (MP), and former Premier Ewart Brown.
-Similarly Bermuda has also produced a number of internationally renowned Dancehall and Reggae artists such as Mishka (musician), and Collie Buddz, who are both native Creole speakers.
+This is due to a shared heritage, and the close familial ties that many Bermudians have to Jamaica, such as Premier David Burt, Wayne Caines (MP), and former Premier Ewart Brown.
+Similarly Bermuda has also produced a number of internationally renowned Dancehall and Reggae artists, such as Mishka and Collie Buddz, who are both native Creole speakers.